How to Live With a Narcissist Husband? 15 Signs and Ways to Deal

 15 signs of a narcissistic husband

-Now that you’ve learned the answer to “What is a narcissistic husband?” you may be interested in some of the signs that you are living with a narcissist.
+Now that you have an idea of how living with a narcissistic husband may feel like, you may be interested in some of the signs that you are living with a narcissistic husband.

 1. Little to no empathy